 A Phenomenological Homogenization Model Considering Direct Fuel Injection and EGR for SI Engines 2020-01-0576

-The model is based on a finite volume approximation of the 2D convection diffusion equation rep-resenting the in-cylinder flow field.
-The velocity field is modelled as a Taylor Green vortex accord-ing to an existing charge motion and turbulence model.
+As a consequence of reduced fuel consumption, direct injection gasoline engines have already prevailed against port fuel injection.
+However, in-cylinder fuel homogenization strongly depends on charge motion and injection strategies and can be challenging due to the reduced available time for mixture formation.
+An insufficient homogenization has generally a negative impact on the combustion and therefore also on efficiency and emissions.
+In order to reach the targets of the intensified CO2 emission reduction, further increase in efficiency of SI engines is essential.
+In this connection, 0D/1D simulation is a fundamental tool due to its application area in an early stage of development and its relatively low computational costs.
+Certainly, inhomogeneities are still not considered in quasi dimensional combustion models because the prediction of mixture formation is not included in the state of the art 0D/1D simulation.
+Therefore, a phenomenological homogenization model has been developed in this work based on 3D CFD simulations.
+The model is based on a finite volume approximation of the 2D convection diffusion equation representing the in-cylinder flow field.
+The velocity field is modelled as a Taylor-Green vortex according to an existing charge motion and turbulence model.
 Turbulence effect and the influence of piston motion on homogenization are also considered.
 As a result, the model is able to predict the progress of fuel homogenization as well as residual gas distribution, accounting for different cam profiles, injection strategies, engine loads and speeds.
-Furthermore, a characteristic number representing the level of inhomogeneities is linked to the laminar flame speed of a quasi-dimensional combustion model to predict the impact of inhomogeneities on the burn rate.
-The predictive capability was validated with measurement data of two different engines.
+Furthermore, standard deviations representing the level of inhomogeneities are linked to the laminar flame speed of a quasi-dimensional combustion model to predict the impact of inhomogeneities on the burn rate.
+The influence of local air deficiency in inhomogeneous rich areas is also considered.
+The predictive capability was validated with measurement data and CFD simulations of two different engines.